How To Set Up A Workplace Drug Testing Program

 This is said to be the top choice among drug users and has been increasing rapidly.
 With the legalization of marijuana in various states, this has posed a major concern for employers.
 When marijuana is used by workers, it does not only affects workplace behavior but overall life in general.

 The drug’s status as a medically legal substance is not an excuse to make employees exempted from drug-free workplace rules.
 Federal law preempts the state medical marijuana laws.
-Therefore, marijuana users who are authorized under state law can still be subjected for drug testing.
+Therefore, marijuana users who are authorized under state law can still be subjected to workplace drug testing.

 These designer drugs have become common among younger adults.
-These substances are sold and used at parties, clubs, raves and music festivals.
+Synthetic substances are sold and used at parties, clubs, raves and music festivals.

 Some users who were rushed to the hospital emergency department reported that they are unaware that the drugs they took were not the drug that they thought they were.
 Most of these drugs were made to mimic prescription drugs but are sold at a much lower cost but may be more potent.
 There had been many incidents of drug-related deaths due to this.